SPARK Season 7: Episode 707: Kitka, Victoria May, Art & Economy

 Schmidt is an Emmy Award-nominated editor who has been working in television and film for over 15 years.
 Partial PBS credits include "Easy Money," a PBS FRONTLINE documentary about gambling in America, and Independent View, an Emmy award winning weekly series about independent film.
 Her editing work on Girl Trouble, a documentary about young girls and the juvenile justice system, will be seen on PBS in the second half of 2003.
 She has also edited numerous primetime network & cable programs.
 In addition to her work as an editor, Schmidt has directed two films: Sleep Come Free Me (1998), and Trigger Happy (2001), which have both garnered numerous festival awards both nationally and worldwide.

-Gibbon is a practicing visual artist and educator who comes to KQED with diverse experience in the arts and arts education, most recently as associate director of Young Audiences of the Bay Area where she worked from 1998-2002.
-Young Audiences of the Bay Area is the largest and oldest provider of arts education services in Northern California, offering performance demonstrations, residencies, workshops, professional development and teacher training to schools and communities in 14 counties.
-She holds a B.F.A. in Fine Arts from Carnegie Mellon University, an M.A. in Art History from the University of Pittsburgh, and an M.F.A. in Painting from SFSU.
-A native of Pittsburgh, Pennsylvania, Gibbon coordinated arts programs in Chicago from 1992-94 for the Museum of Science & Industry and the National PTA before moving to San Francisco in 1995.
-In addition to her work for KQED, she is an adjunct faculty at CIIS (California Institute of Integral Studies), and a guest lecturer at CCAC (California College of Arts and Crafts).
-She is very pleased to add her energy and experience to the Spark project.
+Deborah is a practicing visual artist and educator who comes to KQED with diverse experience in the arts, arts education, and arts administration, most recently as the associate director of Young Audiences of the Bay Area, the largest and oldest provider of arts education services in Northern California.
+She holds a BFA in Fine Arts from Carnegie Mellon University, an MA in Art History from the University of Pittsburgh, and an MFA in Painting from SFSU.
+Prior to relocating to the Bay Area in 1995, Deborah coordinated traveling exhibitions for the Museum of Science & Industry Chicago, and managed K-12 arts education and advocacy programs for the National PTA.
+In addition to her work at KQED, Gibbon is an adjunct faculty at CIIS (California Institute of Integral Studies), and a freelance guest lecturer in visual culture, art history, and the fine arts.

 Mindy Aronoff, Director of Creative and Media Services, Bay Area Video Coalition

-Mindy Aronoff leads the creative and media services department, which includes video production and post-production for clients creating non-commercial projects, tape duplication, executive production, preservation and captioning.
-She is currently working to expand and build innovative preservation services so that BAVC can accommodate clients in a more efficient manner.
-Previously she forged partnerships with corporations and government for BAVC, as well as strategized marketing and public relations efforts and planned for program development and membership growth.
-She holds a B.A. in Design from UCLA and has over 17 years in arts management.
+Mindy aronoff leads the creative, media and tech services department of bavc, which includes video production and postproduction for clients creating noncommercial projects, tape duplication, executive production, preservation and captioning.
+She is currently working to expand and build bavc's innovative preservation services to accommodate increasing industry needs in video and audio preservation.
+In her five years at bavc, mindy has forged partnerships with corporations and government, strategized marketing and public relations efforts, and planned program development and membership growth.
+She holds a B.A.
+In design from ucla and has over 17 years in arts management.